liqcui/mnp_loadtest/README.md

 ```

 **Key Features:**
-- Similar to `generate-customer-scale.sh` but with simpler configuration
+- Similar to `generate-customer-scale-vms.sh` but with simpler configuration
 - Good for quick VM + MNP validation tests
 - Less resource-intensive than full customer-scale script